Technician Work

 Cirque du Soleil

-Technical Internship and USITT Training Ground
+Technical Internship and USITT Training Grounds

 Las Vegas, Nevada - 2025